List of MPs in 2019-2024 parliament not standing in General Election

 – Ian Mearns, Gateshead (first elected 2010)

-– Dan Poulter, Central Suffolk & North Ipswich (elected as Conservative MP in 2010; defected to Labour in 2024)
+– Dan Poulter, Central Suffolk and North Ipswich (elected as Conservative MP in 2010; defected to Labour in 2024)

 – Christina Rees, Neath (first elected 2015)